All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Your Checklist Before the First Injection

 Based on Dr. Kidd presentation, here is what to have in order before you start.
-Get comprehensive baseline blood work: fasting glucose, HbA1c, fasting insulin, lipid panel, liver enzymes, kidney function, thyroid panel, and vitamin D. Request a DEXA scan for body composition.
+Get thorough baseline blood work: fasting glucose, HbA1c, fasting insulin, lipid panel, liver enzymes, kidney function, thyroid panel, and vitamin D. Request a DEXA scan for body composition.
 Confirm your insurance coverage and estimated copay.
 Have your pharmacy verify current stock availability.
 Set up a protein-forward nutrition plan aiming for at least 100 grams of protein daily (more if you weigh over 200 pounds).
 Begin or continue a resistance training program.
 Schedule a follow-up appointment for 4-6 weeks after starting to assess tolerance and titration.

 Dr. Kidd keeps the comparison grounded in practical reality rather than getting lost in pharmacological details.
 For most patients, the choice between these drugs comes down to access, tolerance, and specific health goals, not raw efficacy numbers.
 All three are effective tools.
 The best one is the one that fits your life.